Museums

 Here are some old postcards of wooden boats cruising on the Lake.

-Another great source of historical information about Weirs Beach are the historical photograph and postcard galleries on Winnipesaukee.com.
+An alternative online source of historical information about Weirs Beach is the historical photograph and postcard galleries on Winnipesaukee.com.
 Many hours can easily be spent perusing these on-line galleries.
 One contributor in particular, “McDude”, has posted a massive collection of old Weirs Beach photographs and postcards.
 His fascinating 3-part Weirs Beach thread can be found here, and his “Weirs Image Gallery” here.

 Those interested in further pursuing the history of the local area will find a gold mine of information at the historical societies and museums in Laconia, Gilford, and Meredith, as well as at the New Hampshire Historical Society.
 (The Laconia society does not have a museum, but frequently organizes exhibits at the Laconia public library.)